 This is one of the best use of moving average as dynamic support and resistance.
 Like trend lines also act as inclined support and resistance.
 To determine a valid MA, there must be at least two retests.
 After two retests, the MA will act as a barrier to the price.
 Any pin bar or engulfing pattern on the retest and also the combination of Fibonacci levels will make the best trade setup.
 Look in the image below how dynamic support and resistance works.

-Now let’s discuss about MA configuration for day trading and swing trading.
+Now let’s discuss MA configuration for day trading and swing trading.

 Best moving averages for day trading

-9 and 21 period MA work best for day trading and also preferred most of time.
+9 and 21 period MA work best for day trading and is also preferred most of the time.

 Best moving averages for swing trading

-21, 50 and 100 period MAs work best for swing trading.
+21, 50, and 100 periods MAs work best for swing trading.
 100 period is used for filter retracement.